 Telling a Story with Interior Design

 What makes a truly great interior design project?
-I’d say, when everything runs smoothly ranks right up there!
+We’d say, when everything runs smoothly ranks right up there!
 But that never happens, so…it’s got to be when the end result = an ecstatically happy client.

 One in particular comes to mind.
-We were prepping for the final install and my lead designer picked out some accessories she just knew the client would love.
+We were prepping for the final install and our lead designer picked out some accessories she just knew the client would love.
 Turns out, that when the client saw them in her home, she came to us and said, “I was just about to buy those!
 How did you know?!”

 Your home is more than a collection of things.
 It’s a reflection of you, your lifestyle, and your personality.

 Over the years, we’ve had some pretty interesting clients, and seeing their faces at the final reveals has been priceless.
 Getting to live in a space that is so reflective of who they are is really the ultimate goal in residential interior design.
-So today, on the Journal, I want to share some of our best design stories.
+So today, on the Journal, we want to share some of our best design stories.

-Chapter 1: Telling a Story with Collections
+Design Storytelling Tip 1: Telling a Story with Collections

 Showcasing your collections is a unique way to add personality to your interiors.
 Whether you collect vintage barware, antique mirrors or tea sets, don’t be afraid to display something you’re passionate about.

-Chapter 2: Telling a Story with Your Family History
+Design Storytelling Tip 2: Telling a Story with Your Family History

 We love learning about our clients.
 It’s absolutely essential to have a good relationship because our projects can take years to complete.
 We get to know each other pretty well over time!